abgarberpaul/Belly_Button_BioDiversity/README.md

 # Belly_Button_BioDiversity
 The wonders of the worlds living on human skin (a Dashboard project)

 Use `samples.json` to demonstrate the powers of a responsive dashboard.
-Using D3 and Plotly, render the data in easy to read visualizations including a bar chart, bubble chart and gauge.
+Using D3 and Plotly, render the data in easy-to-read visualizations including a bar chart, bubble chart and gauge reader.
+Ensure the charts respond to reader input (through the drop-down menu of subject participants.)
 Deploy to a free static page via github repo.

 * Full Javascript in Starter Code/static folder (app.js)